Portland’s North Mississippi Avenue With Olympus

 Still, I did manage to take 63 pictures during the two-hour event, and some of them even turned out pretty good.
 At the end, the ladies from Pro Photo Supply told us to put our best shot on Instagram.
 Within a week they would pick the one they thought was the best and the winner would get a Pro Photo Supply $25 gift card.
 Because all of the attendees were my age (mid 50s) and older, most of us were grumbling that we did not use Instagram.

 I had tried Instagram a couple of years ago and found that it didn’t suit my needs at all, and I hadn’t used it since.
 But once again, I thought it would be a pity to pass by this opportunity, even though I don’t generally enter photo contests anymore.
 So I dusted off my account, picked eight of the best photos, and fought through the convoluted process of getting them into Instagram.
-It was such a frustrating experience that I plan on writing an article about it in the near future: Why I Dislike Instagram.
+It was such a frustrating experience that I ended up writing an article about it: Why I Dislike Instagram.

 As I was wandering along the sidewalk, the scene to the right caught my eye: a metal crate on the back of a blue bicycle.
 The lighting from the setting sun added a nice touch.
 Lo and behold, this photo won first place, which included the $25 gift card from Pro Photo Supply.
 You can read the original announcement in this Pro Photo Supply Instagram post.